Jahia/widen-asset-picker/doc/en/picker.md

 1. The search UI of the default picker doesn't support search facets.
 2. The search UI is a bit complex to extend, if you want to support facets.

-So, we have decided to create our own picker.
+So, we have decided to create our own picker, named `Widen Picker` :

 ![003]

-Note : Even if, for the moment, this modules doesn't use facet approach, the picker is ready to use one and easy to extend.
+> Even if, for the moment, this modules doesn't use facet approach, the picker is ready to use one and easy to extend.

 ## Components
 The picker is based on a standalone REACT application.
 This application is a frontend of the Widen Asset API.
 The widen picker is used :
-1. to search and select the appropriate media content in the widen asset catalog.
+1. to search and to select the appropriate media content in the widen assets catalog.
-2. to create and returned a node path to jContent.
+2. to create and to returned a node path to jContent.
 This path is resolved later by the [provider][provider.md] to create the node.

 Even if the picker is a standalone REACT application, it must be linked to jContent to reference the selected